Skip to content

 (2) the speed & impact of raising global populistic (trash) media (mainly facebook, instagram, X – former twitter, TikTok), and

-(3) the slow, inert but dynamic developments of global warming due to self-reinforcing cycles deu to the cognitive tendency of “linear projection”.
+(3) the slow, inert but dynamic developments of global warming due to self-reinforcing cycles due to the cognitive tendency of “linear projection”.

-In contrast to that, global warming, climate change, and the loss of biodiversity demands by far the greatest transformation “project” in human history – the reduction of ca. 40% within the upcoming 5 years (till 2030) and ca. 75% within the upcoming 25 years (till 2050) of global annual GHG emissions.
+Global warming, climate change, and the loss of biodiversity demands by far the greatest transformation “project” in human history – ca. 40% reduction of global annual GHG emissions within the upcoming 5 years (till 2030) and ca. 75% within the upcoming 25 years (till 2050).
 This demands a radical shift

 The geopolitical solution for global warming is clear and theoretically “easy”